AdobeDocs/experience-manager-65.en/help/sites-developing/i18n-translator.md

 ### Editing Translated Strings {#editing-translated-strings}

 After you add the English string to a dictionary, you can add translations of the string.
-You can also [export the dictionary](/help/sites-developing/i18n-translator.md#exporting-a-dictionary) to have it translated by a third party.
+You can also [export the dictionary](/help/sites-developing/i18n-translator.md#exporting-a-dictionary) to have it translated by a third-party.

 1. Select [your project specific dictionary](#creating-a-dictionary) as it specifies the path in the repository holding the translations.
 For example, select **Dictionaries** as: